omega8cc/boa/docs/PLATFORMS.md

 # Octopus Platforms

-Octopus can install and/or support the Aegir platforms listed below:
+Octopus can install and/or support the Ægir platforms listed below:

 ## Drupal 10